Supporting children when a close relative is dying

 It is not always easy to decide what to tell children, especially if they are very young.
 Whether they are your own children, family members, or children of friends, you won’t want to worry them.
 Talking to children about cancer can be very difficult and upsetting.
 It is natural to want to spare them any hurt or pain.

 You may think it is best to delay telling them, or kinder to let them believe that things will go back to normal soon.
-But it is usually best to be honest.
+But it is usually best to be honest, using language they can understand and take in.
+Sometimes it is helpful to plan what you are going to say in advance.
 If you don't tell children openly about what is happening, they will inevitably know that something is seriously wrong.
 They pick this up from body language, things that they hear, and conversations suddenly stopping when they appear.
 If they are not told what is happening they can imagine things that are even worse than the reality.

 It is very important to give children simple explanations they can understand, and plenty of time to absorb information.
 They also need time to ask questions and you may need to answer the same question several times.
 It can be very difficult to have to repeat information but it can play a big part in helping the child understand and come to terms with what is happening.